hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 	**Notes**:

 	- There must be one entry in this file for each baremetal system you intend to install.
-	- The first entry is used for the undercloud.
+	- The first entry is used for the Undercloud.
 	- The second entry is the node with the lowest specifications (CPU/RAM/Disk size) of nodes in the overcloud.

 	The following sample displays the `baremetal.csv` configuration file after adding server details.